pravesh5122003/ezlabs-homepage/README.md

 ## 🚀 Project Overview

-This project was developed as part of the **EZ Labs Frontend Assessment**.
+This project was developed as part of the **EZ Film Frontend Assessment**.
 It is a fully responsive, pixel-perfect React website designed according to the given Figma UI and requirements PDF.

 The website represents **EZ Labs’ creative and technology-driven brand**, showcasing sections like:
 - Hero Section
 - Services (Film Production, Branding, Art Curation)
 - Portfolio
+- About us
 - Contact Form (with validation + API integration)

 ---